2 The Shambles

-2 The Shambles is a historic building in York, England.
+2 The Shambles is a historic building on The Shambles in York, England.
 A Grade II listed building, part of the structure dates to the early 18th century, with alterations occurring in the early and mid-19th century, including the addition of a shopfront.
 The building was modernised around 1970.

 Its bricks are in Flemish bond, while the shopfront is made of timber.
 The windows on the upper floors are in three sections.

 As of 2025, the building is occupied by Roly's Fudge Pantry.